BCBSVT Member Rights & Responsibilities

 - Choose a primary care provider (PCP) if your plan requires a PCP.

 - Present your ID card each time you receive services; and protect your ID card from improper use.

-- Keep your providers informed and understand that your doctors need up-to-date health information to treat you effectively.
+- Keep your providers informed and understand that your providers need up-to-date health information to treat you effectively.
 Talk to your providers about your medical history, your current health status and participate in developing treatment goals as much as possible.